-Every six months (terms 1 and 3), all international students, whether living with parents, a guardian or in homestay, complete a form during homeroom in which they indicate their current address.
+Every six months (terms 1 and 3), all international students, whether living with parents, a guardian or in homestay, complete a form during tutor group (roll call) in which they indicate their current address.
 The Student Services Officer then checks it against the address that MGS has on file for the student, in order to help identify whether a student has moved without informing MGS.